What is Kinship Care?

 - Kinship caregivers may apply for cash assistance for the child or sibling group in their care.

 - Your income and assets will not be considered when determining eligibility for child-only cash assistance.
 However, if you have little or no income you can apply as a family.

 - Child-only OWF payments are paid on a sliding scale based on the size of the sibling group.

 - You must be a blood relative in order to receive child-only OWF.

 - Non-relative kinship caregivers are not eligible unless they take legal custody and become the child’s guardian.

-- Supplemental Security Income (SSI) or Social Security
+- SSI or Social Security

 In rare instances, a child is eligible for SSI due to a disability or for social security benefits due to the death or disability of a parent.

 - As a kinship caregiver, you may be eligible to become payee for the child’s benefits.